aidanrich/ReadMe-generator/README.md

 ## Usage
 - In the terminal instance use the 'node index.js' command.
 You will then be given prompts to answer.
 When finished a README-gen.md file will be created in your directory for your use.
 ![alt text](images/readmenode.JPG)
+- Find a video of how it works here: https://www.youtube.com/watch?v=55lhxEm4AEs

 ## Credits
 - We used the require package, https://www.npmjs.com/package/inquirer